 The Peak Tourist Season

 The peak tourist season is during July and August.
+One of the best Portugal travel tips for older adults is to book during the off-season.

 Many Europeans plan summer vacations and Portugal’s beautiful beaches have made it a major tourist destination.
 All those UNESCO sites such as Jerónimos Monastery or Belém Tower have incredible wait times with long lines.